-Each week is a special theme and they are all farm-based and fun-filled.
-Camp week descriptions offer a glimpse into the daily activities.
+Each camp is a special theme, but they are all farm-based and fun-filled.
+The week's description offers a glimpse into the daily activities.
 Campers may attend one week or many weeks of camp.

 Check out the daily blog!
 Visit experiencetollgate.com to see pictures and information about the activities in which campers participate.

 Campers spend their weeks with a team of qualified and caring adults.
 Your child will be in a group with 10-13 other young people of the same developmental age and stage.
 We find that although smaller groups may limit our attendance, this is a necessary step in fostering positive, hands-on learning opportunities throughout camp.